Godfrey22152/MICROSERVICE-PDF-LABS/README.md

 # PDF Labs — SheetLab Service

 > The PDF ↔ Excel conversion microservice for the PDF Labs platform.
 Converts PDF documents into editable Excel spreadsheets and Excel files (.xlsx, .xls) into PDF documents — both via **ConvertAPI v2** raw HTTPS.
-SheetLab is the most distinctively styled service in the platform, with its own bespoke CSS design system, a dedicated `error.ejs` page with token-aware back navigation, and the most comprehensive Express server setup of any service (session, flash, morgan, method-override, cookie-parser, and a dual notFound/errorHandler middleware pair).
+SheetLab is the most distinctively styled service in the platform, with its own bespoke CSS design system, a dedicated `error.ejs` page with token-aware back navigation, and the most comprehensive Express server setup of any service (session, flash, morgan, method-override, cookie-parser, and a dual notFound/errorHandler middleware pair.)

 ---